robocorp/robocorp/logging/docs/format.md

-    While the format of the log should be as compact as possible, it should be able to provide the needed information to debug an issue, so, it must track almost all information currently available in the Robot output.xml.
+    While the format of the log should be as compact as possible, it should be able to provide the needed information to debug an issue, so, it must track quite a bit of information from a python run.

 4. Log file rotation: